geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

     .first());
 {% endhighlight %}

 We have now filtered the ENTIRE Landsat 8 archive down to the least cloudy image for our study area in 2016.
-However, we still need to visualize it, whiuch we will do using the `Map.addLayer` function.
+However, we still need to visualize it, which we will do using the `Map.addLayer` function.
 Not sure what this function does?
 Search for it in the **Docs** tab to learn the arguments.

 {% highlight javascript %}
 Map.addLayer(image,{},  "L8 Image");